 - Stable base with castors.

-Office chairs are usually fitted with one of the following types of swivel mechanism:
+Ergonomic office chairs are usually fitted with one of the following types of swivel mechanism:

-- Synchronous.
-With this mechanism, the movement of the seat and backrest is mechanically linked.
-In other words, when the backrest moves, the seat will move with it, and in the same direction.
-A synchronous mechanism will not allow you to adjust the backrest angle without simultaneously adjusting the seat angle.
+With this mechanism, the movement of the backrest and seat is mechanically linked, so when the backrest moves, the seat will move with it, and in the same direction.

-- Permanent Contact.
 With these mechanisms, only the angle of the backrest can be changed.
 The inclination of the seat remains fixed and cannot be adjusted.

 2. What is an orthopedic office chair?

 Orthopedic chairs include all of the above design features of ergonomic office chairs.
 These chairs will therefore also prevent back, neck and shoulder pain caused by incorrect sitting.
 How to Protect Your Health in the Age of the Office Chair.
+However, the main difference between orthopedic and ergonomic office chairs is that an orthopedic chair has a Free-Float Swivel Mechanism and an optional height adjustable backrest.

 a.
-Free-Float Swivel Mechanism
+Free-Float or Multi-Functional Swivel Mechanism

 This is not possible on a chair fitted with either a synchronous, or permanent contact mechanism.